fluxcd/flux2/docs/get-started/index.md

 ```

 If you prefer GitLab, export `GITLAB_TOKEN` env var and use the command `tk bootstrap gitlab`.

+It is safe to run the bootstrap command as many times as you want.
+If the toolkit components are present on the cluster,
+the bootstrap command will perform an upgrade if needed.

 ## Create a GitOps workflow